mathesar-foundation/mathesar/README.md

 ### Developing in Windows

 Windows users, who want to run Mathesar docker development environment in WSL, are adviced to clone the repository in a linux filesystem.
 WSL does not work well with HMR, required for frontend development, when the project resides in a windows filesystem.
-Please refer our [common issues page](https://wiki.mathesar.org/engineering/common-issues), and the [frontend development readme file](https://github.com/centerofci/mathesar/blob/master/mathesar_ui/README.md#developing-in-windows) for more details.
+Please refer to our [common issues page](https://wiki.mathesar.org/engineering/common-issues), and the [frontend development readme file](https://github.com/centerofci/mathesar/blob/master/mathesar_ui/README.md#developing-in-windows) for more details.

 ### Configuration Options